ryanrunchey/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 * Similar:
-  * both lists and tuples are indexed data structures
+  * both lists and tuples are indexed data structures meaning they maintain order
 * Different:
   * tuples are immutable meaning that once made, they cannot change over time
   * lists are mutable meaning that once made, you can change them over time